jazzsequence/progress-bar/readme.txt

 `[wppb progress=34 color=rgb(22,18,99) gradient=0.2]`

 == Upgrade Notice ==
+** 2.2.4 **

+* Previously, the `fullwidth` parameter would accept any value.
+This has been updated to use the PHP `FILTER_VALIDATE_BOOLEAN` constant so that only "truthy" values (1, true, "true", "yes", etc.) are supported.

 ** 2.2.0 **

 * 2.2.0 resolves possible XSS issues in the old plugin.
 It is recommended that you upgrade to the latest version to avoid cross-site scripting attacks.
 * 2.2.0 also adds the ability to use custom currencies in your progress bars rather than using the `test` option.
 See the [FAQ](http://wordpress.org/plugins/progress-bar/faq/) for more information.

 == Changelog ==

+** 2.2.4 **
+* Fixed XSS vulnerability reported by muhammad yudha for [Patchstack](https://patchstack.com)
+* Cleaned up and refactored some possibly buggy code and sanitization/escaping issues.

 ** 2.2.3 **
 * Fixed PHP < 8.0 backwards compatibility issue [[#24](https://github.com/jazzsequence/progress-bar/pull/24)]